 Being able to speak to someone who wasn’t trying to offer unsolicited advice and wasn’t judging me felt like a huge relief.
 Louise, my therapist, really listened to what I had to say, and together we came up with a plan as to what support I might benefit from.
 I have been completing the online Silvercloud modules which I’ve found really helpful as they offer practical techniques to help control your anxieties.
 I really like that you can read case studies from other people as it reminds you that you’re not alone.
 I can leave notes or questions for Louise, including asking her for a call if I feel like I need more targeted support but I really like that you have the power to work through the modules at your own pace.

 I am now well into my second trimester and my days of nausea are thankfully long behind me!
 Using SilverCloud has really helped me to turn some of my anxieties and fears on their head by thinking about the positive aspects of this experience, and just enjoying the rest of my pregnancy as much as I can.

 I really would recommend TALKWORKS to any other expectant or new mums who might be unsure about how they’re feeling.
 It’s free, easy to access and there’s lots of different support available.
 Please know you’re not alone."

 We are an inclusive service and welcome referrals from those over 18, no matter their race, gender, sexuality or religion.
-You can get your referred to our service through your GP, or you can refer yourself either on our website or over the phone.
-You can do this calling us on 0300 555 3344 or filling in the self-referral form here.
+You can get referred to our service by your GP, or you can self-refer online or by calling us on 0300 555 3344.